Online retailers go hi-tech to size up shoppers and cut returns

 Up to half of the clothes bought online are sent back, many due to poor fit, squeezing retailers' margins and creating logistical problems in recovering and re-selling rejected stock.

+Germany's Zalando and Britain's ASOS (ASOS.L), online-only fashion retailers, grabbed market share by promising a free returns service - that now threatens to undermine long-term profits.

-ASOS Chief Executive Nick Robertson said a 1 percent fall in returns would immediately add 10 million pounds ($16 million)to the company's bottom line.
+ASOS Chief Executive Nick Robertson said a 1 percent fall in returns would immediately add 10 million poundsto the company's bottom line.
 ASOS reported attributable net income of 32.9 million pounds for the year to August 31, 2012.

 It's not a problem that can simply be solved by charging for returns, retailers say.
 Businesses would still find it tough to recoup the cost of extra shipping and warehouse fees, damaged goods and difficulty in selling items that may no longer be season-specific - not to mention the intangible impact of unhappy customers.